insideout/ai/_posts/2020-01-27-artificial-intelligence-in-manufacturing-market-competitive-analysis-2018-2025-and-key-players-bosch-cisco-ge-ibm.md

 related:
   - title: "AI in manufacturing is stalled by lack of data infrastructure and internal buy-in"
-    excerpt: "Among the 37 types of AI on its chart, only speech recognition and GPU accelerators have reached the plateau of productivity.
-Despite the fact that many AI technologies are too new for mainstream adoption, manufacturing leaders are already stuck in a rut ..."
+    excerpt: "According to Gartner, artificial intelligence is still in the early phases of the hype cycle.
+Among the 37 types of AI on its chart, only speech recognition and GPU accelerators have reached the plateau of productivity.
+Despite the fact that many AI technologies are too new for mainstream adoption, manufacturing leaders are already stuck in a ..."
     publishedDateTime: 2020-01-23T14:34:00Z
     webUrl: "https://www.techrepublic.com/article/ai-in-manufacturing-is-stalled-by-lack-of-data-infrastructure-and-internal-buy-in/"
     ampWebUrl: "https://www.techrepublic.com/google-amp/article/ai-in-manufacturing-is-stalled-by-lack-of-data-infrastructure-and-internal-buy-in/"